 Legal Advice for Removal Proceedings — 16 results

-Written by attorney Robert F. Ley, about 2 months ago.
+Written by attorney Robert F. Ley, 3 months ago.

 Appreciate the hearings and general steps involved in Immigration Court Initial Master Hearing This is your first hearing in front of an Immigration Judge (IJ).
 These removal proceedings... more

-Written by attorney Ahmad Yakzan, over 2 years ago.
+Written by attorney Ahmad Yakzan, almost 3 years ago.